henry2004y/vlasiator_manual/menu7.md

 # Hybrid Simulation

 Currently Vlasiator is still a hybrid code.
 Therefore it shares many similarity with other hybrid models.
 Here is a review on hybrid models in general.

-References:
-A robust method for handling low density regions in hybrid simulations for collisionless plasmas
+As this get larger, I turned to LaTeX notes so check further updates there.

 \toc